Volkswagen ID.4: Australia

 The ID.4 was launched in Australia in 2025.
-Pricing starts from AU$59,990 for the ID.4 Pro variant.
-In the Australian market, the ID.4 competes with the facelifted Tesla Model Y and with the BYD Sealion 7.
+In the Australian market, the ID.4 competes with the facelifted Tesla Model Y and the BYD Sealion 7.

 Only the larger, 82-kWh battery is offered in Australia.
 Both rear-wheel-drive and all-wheel-drive variants are available.
 The ID.5 coupe SUV was also launched in Australia alongside the ID.4.